lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/reactive-silicon-dioxide.rst

 Decorate the surface
 ====================

-..  container:: justify

 In ambient conditions, some of the surface :math:`\text{SiO}_2` atoms are chemically passivated by forming covalent bonds with hydrogen (H) atoms :math:`sulpizi2012silica`.
 Let us add hydrogen atoms randomly to the cracked silica and observe how the system evolves over time.

-..  container:: justify

 Next to *RelaxSilica/* and *Deform/*, create a folder, and call it *Decorate/*.
 Then, let us modify the previously generated data file *silica-deformed.data* and make space for a third atom type.
-    Copy *silica-deformed.data* from the *Deform/* folder,
-    and modify the first lines as follow:
+Copy *silica-deformed.data* from the *Deform/* folder, and modify the first lines as follow:

 ..  code-block:: lammps